 Before you can lay off employees, you as employer must hold a discussion meeting with the elected representatives.
 During this meeting, you must explain why the layoff is necessary and which employees are affected.
 If the layoff does not apply to everyone, the selection procedure must be based on objective criteria based on the needs of the business (examples of criteria include seniority, suitability and skills).
-This meeting must be minuted and the minutes must state what the employer has done to avoid the layoff.
+You must write minutes from this meeting and the minutes must state what the employer has done to avoid the layoff.

 The notification must be dated and state the start date of the layoff, the reason for the layoff, the layoff percentage, the duration of the layoff and the number of days for which the employer will be covered by the statutory salary obligation.
 If the duration of the layoff is not known with any certainty, a probable duration should be stated.
 In such cases, the question of a further period of layoff must be discussed with the elected representatives within one month.

 The commencement of a notified layoff can be deferred, but the employees must be notified accordingly as soon as possible.

-In connection with layoffs, employees must not be de-registered from the Register of Employers and Employees (NAV's AA register), but it must be specified in the a-melding that the employee has been laid off.
+In connection with layoffs, employees are not be de-registered from the Register of Employers and Employees (NAV's AA register), but it must be specified in the a-melding that the employee has been laid off.

-You must pay salary for the first fifteen days of a period of layoff (obligatory salary days, i.e. days on which the employee should normally have been at work).
-If an employee is on sick leave before the layoff commences, the employer will not be required to make salary payments for obligatory salary days until the employee is declared fit for work again.
+You must pay salary for the first ten daysproposed to increase to ten days from 1 September 2020 of the layoff period (obligatory salary days, i.e. days on which the employee should normally have been at work).
+If an employee is on sick leave before the layoff commences, you will not be required to make salary payments for obligatory salary days until the employee is declared fit for work again.